LukaHarambasic/harambasic.de/content/posts/my-perfect-homeoffice-conference-call-and-podcasting-setup.md

 title: My perfect Home-Office Conference Call & Podcasting Setup
 description: Overview for my perfect Homeoffice Conference Call & Podcasting Setup.
 publishedAt: 2021-04-18
-tags:
-    - Home-Office
-    - Camera
-    - Microphone
+categories:
-    - Streamdeck
+    - New Work
-    - Ring Light
+    - Hardware
 tldr: You don't have to spend a fortune, but it's a lot of fun to put a little money in your hand.
 tweet: https://twitter.com/luka_harambasic/status/1383820044082106371
 ---